 Sherman battled to seize Atlanta, Georgia from May through September of 1864.
-Before he left the city on his march to Savannah in November, he ordered residents to evacuate.
+Before he left the city on his march to Savannah in November, he ordered the residents of Atlanta to evacuate.
 He then had his troops burn down 30 percent of the city.
 In this, Sherman took care to spare Atlanta's hospitals, churches, and most of Atlanta's residences.
-Instead, he focused his army's arson on manufacturing, rail systems, and stores that could assist the Confederate war effort.
+Instead, he focused his army's arson against the city's factories, rail system, and stores - civilian objects that could assist the Confederate war effort.
 The aim was to demoralize Confederate military forces and to deprive them of the means to persist in their military operations-not to terrorize the general population by killing innocent civilians or destroying their homes or private possessions.